 NAME: Tim Black AGE: 49 ADDRESS:Galva OCCUPATION:Educator at Henry Hill Correctional Center, Galesburg FAMILY: Wife, Linda EDUCATION:Bachelor's degree, Illinois Wesleyan University; master's in English, Keene State College; master's in educational leadership, Western Illinois University OFFICE SOUGHT: Black Hawk College trustee PRIOR OFFICE(S): Black Hawk trustee and board secretary WHY RUNNING: I was fortunate to have been given the opportunity to serve on the board of trustees.
 Previous to that, I was an adjunct faculty member at Black Hawk East.
 I believe we have a great college, and I would like to be involved with it again.
 KEY ISSUE: Of course the key issue is financing.
 It was for the six years I was on the board.
 With the state providing less and less funding, the board needs to find alternative forms of revenue.
 When I was on the board before, I traveled to Washington to meet with our congressional representatives to save funding for Pell Grants and Upward Bound.
 I also met with local groups and organizations to build a cooperative team to assist with some very essential programs like alternative energy and underwater welding.
 COMMENTS: With the issues facing the college, it is important for somebody with experience as well as innovation to be on the board.
 I believe I am that person.
 I would appreciate your vote on April 9.

 Today is Thursday, Aug.
 21, the 233rd day of 2014.
-There are 250 days left in the year.
+There are 132 days left in the year.